How does Metformin work?

 This can be why, even if you haven’t eaten any food, sugars can increase steadily overnight - as the liver makes sugar.

 The job of Metformin is to tell the liver NOT to make extra sugar – so it can be especially helpful for lowering high fasting blood sugars.

 - It is inexpensive - regardless of insurance!
 Most drug stores have this on their $4 generic drug list.

-- Since it does not increase insulin levels, metformin alone doesn’t cause low blood sugars (hypoglycemia).
+- When taken alone, it does not cause low blood sugars.
+Since it does not increase insulin levels, metformin alone doesn’t cause low blood sugars (hypoglycemia).
 Other prescription medications like glimepiride and glipizide (or insulin itself) can cause low sugars because they tell the pancreas to make more insulin.

 Metformin: The Bad

 - Metformin can reduce the absorption of Vitamin B12 from food – resulting in Vitamin B12 deficiency, which can cause or worsen nerve pain and make you feel tired.
 The risk of low B12 levels goes up the longer you take Metformin.
-So, it is important to take a Vitamin B12 supplement along with Metformin to prevent this, which is included in our Blood Sugar 24 Hour Support Supplement.
+So, it can be important to take a Vitamin B12 supplement along with Metformin to prevent this.

 Remember, the best way to protect the kidneys is by controlling blood sugars.
-If Metformin is helping to control sugar levels, then it is beneficial for the kidneys.
-Milk Thistle is a natural ingredient, found in our Blood Sugar 24 Hour Support, that has researched benefits on markers of kidney health.
+If Metformin is helping to control sugar levels, then it is actually beneficial for the kidneys.

 Actually – it is just the opposite!
 A majority of clinical studies show that Metformin has a protective effect against cancer (including breast and colon cancer).
 People with Type 2 diabetes are at increased risk of cancers in general – possibly from insulin resistance.
 However, studies show as much as a 27% reduced risk of developing colon cancer for people who take Metformin.